superphy/insilico-subtyping/README.md

     `PHYLOTYPER_CONFIG=yourconfigfile.ini phylotyper genome myexample example_data/output/ example_data/genome.fasta`

 See `example_data/output/` for the results.
 Details on the results can be found [here](#running-phylotyper-using-built-in-subtype-scheme).
-Note: the config file can also be specified using the enviromentment variable `PHYLTYPER_CONFIG` instead of the `--config` option.

 5. Add your own multi-loci amino acid subtype scheme called `myexample2`: